PatrickRatzow/Portfolio/README.md

 # Portfolio

-A portfolio I made for myself using NuxtJS, a Vue.js framework.
-It uses SSR (serverside rendering).
+My portfolio made with Nuxt.js & TypeScript

-You can see the portfolio live at [sleeppyy.com](https://sleeppyy.com)
+You can find a live version of this portfolio at [sleeppyy.com](https://sleeppyy.com)

 ## Build Setup